guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 Architecture Knowledge Management (AKM): the higher sphere of all previous concepts.

-## Interactions in code: it's all about dependencies
+## When Interactions falls into a trap: it's all about (external) dependencies
 While we're talking about interactions, there are other that lie on the dark side of the projet, hidden in the cellar.
 Namely: the dependencies.
 While business experts talk about behavior, expectations, policies, rules... engineer are still facing the technologie that come into pieces: programming languages, framework, libraries, external services, APIs, 3rd party software, external ressources, hardware links...